calcmogul/controls-engineering-in-frc/README.md

   chapter teaches it sufficiently.
 * Basically like implicit learning outcomes?

-Clarify what is meant by the controller and observer being mathematical duals of each other.

 Add test of P vs PD controller for flywheel
 * Simulate flywheel with stochastic force applied to slow it down (simulates shots)